pillar-markup/Foliage/README.md

 # Foliage

-A simple static site generator
+A simple static site generator based on Microdown.

 For initial instructions have a look at https://norbert.hartl.name/blog/2021-01-17-foliage-released.html

 To load it in Pharo 13

 ```
 Metacello new